avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 6. After unbonding period pass, on the same page click on the three dots near your account and choose `Withdraw unbonded`.
 7. Submit transaction, and funds will be returned to your account.

+## Claim payout

+1. Go to `Network` > `Staking` tab.
+2. Then switch to `Accounts` tab and select `Pooled`.
+3. Here you can find your account, and your earnings under `claimable` column.
+4. To claim your earnings click on the three dots near your account and choose `Withdraw claimable`.